hackerb9/fonttable/README.md

 ¹ Well... not quite *every* character.
 We don't want control codes and such, so characters in categories `C`, `M`, and `Z` won't be printed.
 (See the table of [general category values](http://unicode.org/reports/tr44/#GC_Values_Table) at the end of the script.)

-If you don't have [`/usr/share/unicode/UnicodeData.txt`](http://unicode.org/Public/UNIDATA/UnicodeData.txt) on your system, a version cached in this script will be automatically used. (v11.0.0d12, current as of Feb 19, 2018 from unicode.org).
+If you don't have [`/usr/share/unicode/UnicodeData.txt`](http://unicode.org/Public/UNIDATA/UnicodeData.txt) on your system, a version cached in this script will be automatically used. (v14.0.0, current as of September 2021 from unicode.org).

 Additionally: the Unicode Consortium's ["UnicodeData.txt"](http://unicode.org/Public/UNIDATA/UnicodeData.txt) file does not list CJK characters, but they can be found in the adjacent [Unihan](http://unicode.org/Public/UNIDATA/Unihan.zip) database.
 If you'd like to see them as well, specify "-s"